The sea stacks of Duncansby Head, the most northeasterly part of Scotland and slightly northeast of John O'Groats in Caithness.

 ScottishPower Renewables has consent for a wind, solar and battery project near Mey after a public inquiry.
 But in north east Caithness, the decision sits inside a much older landscape.

-The land around Mey and Canisbay carries a long memory: prehistoric remains, coastal farms, old parish life, views across the Pentland Firth, and the nearby Castle of Mey, one of the most recognisable historic places in Scotland’s far north.
-It is a landscape shaped by weather and its distance from the rest of Scotland, but also by inheritance.
-Now it is also being asked to carry another layer of national infrastructure.
+North east Caithness has never been empty country.
+The land around Mey and Canisbay holds a long history: prehistoric remains, coastal farms, old parish life, views across the Pentland Firth, and the nearby Castle of Mey, one of the most recognisable historic places in Scotland’s far north.
+It is now set to host some of the most advanced renewables technology.

 ScottishPower Renewables’ Hollandmey Renewable Energy Development, around 8 kilometres south west of John o’ Groats and 16 kilometres east of Thurso, received consent from Scottish Ministers on 16 September 2024 after a Public Local Inquiry held in October 2023.
 The project consists of 10 wind turbines up to 149.9 metres to blade tip, around 50 megawatts of wind generation, about 15 megawatts of ground mounted solar arrays and approximately 15 megawatts of battery energy storage.